 Reviews Best Practices

 ☑ Make sure you have Google reviews—a quick Google search for your name or practice should bring up your Google My Business profile, which shows three reviews.
-These reviews not only play an important role in highlighting your patient satisfaction but also help Google rank your site in searches.
+These reviews play an important role in highlighting your patient satisfaction and help Google rank your site in searches.

-☑ Don’t forget Facebook—with the limitations and restrictions Facebook places on business pages and their reach with Facebook users, it can sometimes seem like a lost cause to “do Facebook,” but with reviews, it is important not to neglect Facebook.
+☑ Don’t forget Facebook—with the limitations and restrictions Facebook places on business pages and their reach with Facebook users.
+It can sometimes seem like a lost cause to “do Facebook.”
+Still, with reviews, it is important not to neglect Facebook.
 The primary reason Facebook is essential—Facebook Recommendations.
-With this feature, Facebook users can poll friends and family for recommendations and in return receive recommendations with embedded Facebook pages, which displays many pieces of information but most importantly your star rating.
+With this feature, Facebook users can poll friends and family for recommendations and, in return, receive recommendations with embedded Facebook pages, which display many pieces of information but, most importantly, your star rating.

 ☑ Focus first on where your patients are but don’t neglect niche review sites—the easiest way to cripple a good online review effort is to focus on sites that your patients don’t use.
 Even more important, since most potential patients are unlikely to read more than seven reviews, you want to focus on the places your existing and future patients already are.
-A lot of times this will be sites like Google and Facebook, but don’t forget that niche sites like Healthgrades can be important, too.
-The fact is, while tons of people look for reviews on Facebook, Google, and general review sites (like Yelp) every day, there are many healthcare-specific review sites that are worthwhile.
+Often, these will be sites like Google and Facebook, but don’t forget that niche sites like Healthgrades can be important, too.
+The fact is, while tons of people look for reviews on Facebook, Google, and general review sites (like Yelp) every day, many healthcare-specific review sites are worthwhile.

 Promote Your Positive Reviews

 ☑ Showcase in your Waiting Room – have printouts of recent five-star reviews and place them prominently near your coffee, magazines, and places where patients will see them.
 Change them out each month.

 - It confirms to your patients in the waiting room that they’ve made the right decision choosing your practice.